 What is the relationship between adherence to dietary guidelines/recommendations or specific dietary patterns, assessed using an index or score, and risk of cardiovascular disease?

 and prevent disease.
 Historically, most dietary guidance has been based on research conducted on individual food components or nutrients.
-Dietary patterns are defined as the quantities, proportions, variety, or combination of different foods, drinks, and nutrients in diets, and the frequency with which they are habitually consumed.
+Dietary patterns are defined as the quantities, proportions, variety or combination of different foods, drinks and nutrients in diets, and the frequency with which they are habitually consumed.
 The objective of this systematic review was to assess the relationship between adherence to an a priori

-score and risk of cardiovascular disease.
-An a priori
+score and risk of CVD

 score measures the degree of adherence to specific dietary guidelines or adherence to a healthy diet defined by scientific evidence on diet and disease.
 A priori